greg-raven/grus/_posts/2015-04-30-illegal-aliens-crimes-expose-obamas-illegal-amnesty.md

 - letter
 tags:
 - illegal aliens
-- Paul Cook
-- Barbara Boxer
-- Dianne Feinstein
 ---

-A new Washington Times article by Stephen Dinan highlights the dangers of Barack Obama's failed --- and illegal --- immigration policies:
+A new *Washington Times* article by Stephen Dinan highlights the dangers of Barack Obama's failed --- and illegal --- immigration policies:

 > As the Obama administration prepares for a new surge of illegal immigrant children this year, some of those from previous waves are turning up on court dockets across the country, charged with serious crimes such as capital murder and aggravated rape.
 >